Rokhlin dimension: duality, tracial properties, and crossed products: Tracial properties

 \section{Tracial properties}

 In this section, we show how actions of finite groups with finite Rokhlin dimension with commuting towers enjoy a weak form of the tracial Rokhlin property from \cite{Phi_tracial_2011}, where projections are replaced by positive elements, and the remainder is assumed to be small in all tracial states.
 This notion is called the \emph{weak tracial Rokhlin property}; see \autoref{df: tRp wtRp} for the precise definition.
-We restrict ourselves to finite groups and unital \ca s in this section, since the (weak) tracial Rokhlin property has so far only been defined in this context.
+We point out that similar notions have been considered by a number of other authors (\cite{Arc_crossed_2008, MatSat_stability_2012, Wan_tracial_2013}), and that all of these notions agree for reasonably well-behaved $C^*$-algebras (for example, those which have strict comparison; see \autoref{df:StrComp} below).

 If $X$ is a simplicial complex and $k\in\N$, we denote its $k$-th skeleton by $X^{(k)}$.

 \begin{thm} Let $G$ be a finite group, let $X$ be a finite simplicial complex.
 Let $G$ act freely on $X$ in such a way that for all $k$ in $\N$, no point in one $k$-cell of $X$ is mapped to another point in the same $k$-cell.
 Let $(\mu_n)_{n\in\N}$ be a sequence of finite Borel measures on $X$.
 Then there exists an open set $U\subseteq X$ such that \be\item[(a)] $gU\cap hU=\emptyset$ for all $g,h\in G$ with $g\neq h$; \item[(b)] $\mu_n\left(X\setminus \bigcup\limits_{g\in G}gU\right)=0$ for all $n$ in $\N$.\ee \end{thm} \begin{proof} We abbreviate the orbit space $X/G$ to $Y$ throughout, and observe that the assumptions on the action imply that $Y$ is also a simplicial complex of the same dimension of $X$, and that $Y^{(k)}=X^{(k)}/G$ for $k=0,\ldots,\dim(X)$.
 We write $\pi\colon X\to Y$ for the quotient map, which is a local homeomorphism since the action is free and the group is finite.
 This means that for every $y\in Y$, there exist an open set $O_y$ in $Y$ containing $y$, and a continuous function $s\colon O_y\to X$ satisfying $\pi\circ s=\id_{O_y}$.
 (The function $s$ is called a \emph{local cross-section}.)
 Set $d=\dim(X)$.
 By the assumptions on the action, every $d$-cell in $Y$ is contained in an open subset where a local cross section is defined.
 Similarly, there is a local cross section defined on all of $Y^{(d)}\setminus Y^{(d-1)}$.
 Finally, for $n\in\N$, we will denote by $\nu_n$ the measure on $Y$ defined as the push-forward of $\mu_n$, that is, $\nu_n=\pi_\ast(\mu_n)$.